lopezdsr/sql-query/security.md

 If you have an account with {{site.data.keyword.cloud}}, your personal data is held by {{site.data.keyword.cloud_notm}}.
-The [IBM Data Processing Addendum (IBM DPA)](https://www.ibm.com/support/customer/csol/terms/?cat=dpa) applies to the processing of client's personal data by IBM on behalf of the client in order to provide IBM standard services.
+The [IBM Data Processing Addendum (IBM DPA)](https://www.ibm.com/support/customer/csol/terms/?cat=dpa) applies to the processing of clients' personal data by IBM on behalf of the client in order to provide IBM standard services.

 {{site.data.keyword.sqlquery_full}} processes limited client Personal Information (PI) in the course of running the service and optimizing the user experience.

 {{site.data.keyword.sqlquery_notm}} provides a [Data Sheet Addendum (DSA)](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=AC17FFB0B52911E7A9EB066095601ABB) with its policies as a Data Processor regarding content and data protection.

 ## HIPAA
 {: #hipaa}